nanjakorewa/kdm-v2/content/prep/numerical/BoxCox.en.md

 \log x & \lambda = 0\end{cases}
 $

-From the form of the equation, $x$ must always take on non-negative values to apply this transformation to numerical data.
+From the form of the equation, \\(x\\) must always take on non-negative values to apply this transformation to numerical data.
 If negative values are contained, one might add a constant or use the YeoJonson transformation to make everything greater than 0.

 ```python